- Future Students

 The Agora Fellowships

 An opportunity for students to take part in a program where ideas and themes from renowned books and films will be discussed as part of a regular forum.
-Conversations about society, politics, economics, psychology, and culture will be led by Dr. George Bragues, Associate Vice-Provost, Academic of UofGH and Dr. Matthew LaGrone, Program Head, Liberal Studies.
+Conversations about society, politics, economics, psychology, and culture will be led by Dr. George Bragues, Associate Vice-Provost, Academic of UofGH and Dr. Alice Kim, Chair, Psychology.

 Schedule